 - Reciprocal Exchanges.
-Students may earn OSU credit through reciprocal exchanges in over 37 countries in Europe, Asia and Latin America and other regions.
+Students may earn OSU credit through reciprocal exchanges in over 30 countries in Europe, Asia and Latin America and other regions.
 While participating in reciprocal exchange, students pay tuition and fees to OSU. - OSU Faculty-led Programs.
-Students may also earn OSU credit by enrolling in short-term international courses offered by OSU college outreach units in countries such as China, Ecuador, France, Greece, Italy, Mexico, Peru and South Africa. - Affiliated/Approved Programs.
+Students may also earn OSU credit by enrolling in short-term international courses offered by OSU college outreach units in countries such as Panama, Ecuador, France, Greece, Italy, Mexico, Peru and South Africa. - Affiliated/Approved Programs.
 Students may earn transfer credit through participation in pre-approved study abroad programs offered by other U.S. universities or study abroad program providers.
 Students on affiliated programs pay fees directly to the provider. - Internship and Volunteer/Service Programs.
 Students may also participate in non-credit work, internships and volunteer/service learning opportunities abroad.
-These programs are offered as shortterm experiences or semester-long immersion, often combined with academic study in the host country.
+These programs are offered as shortterm experiences or semester-long immersion, often combined with academic study in the host country. - National Student Exchange Programs.
+The National Student Exchange (NSE) enables OSU students to spend a semester or year at one of over 170 colleges in the United States; its territories of Puerto Rico, Guam, and the U.S. Virgin Islands; as well as in Canada.
+More information can be found at http://catalog.okstate.edu/about/ special-academic-services-programs-facilities/#specialprogramstext.